10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 The Accountant keeps a mental scoreboard of favors and uses them as emotional leverage.
 This creates an unhealthy power dynamic.
 Recognize this tactic, set boundaries, and refuse to be obligated by their scorekeeping.
 Focus on mutual respect and genuine care in relationships.

-“Remember that time I helped you move?
+“Remember when I helped you move?
 Now it’s your turn to help me!”
-This is the manipulative tactic of “The Accountant,” who keeps a mental scoreboard, meticulously tracking every favor, big or small, to leverage them later as emotional currency.
+“The Accountant” employs a manipulative tactic by keeping track of favors to use them as emotional leverage later.

 Think of it like having a personal debt collector who never forgets a “loan.”
-The Accountant might exaggerate the significance of their actions, making you feel indebted and obligated to return the favor, even if it’s inconvenient or uncomfortable for you.
+The Accountant may exaggerate their actions’ importance, making you feel obligated to reciprocate, even if it’s inconvenient or uncomfortable.

 They use this emotional manipulation to control you, making you feel like you owe them something, even if you don’t.